QR Code Size: How Small Can A QR Code Be?

 Scanning a barcode may be challenging or impossible if the code is too small, has a low resolution, or is located in an area with inadequate lighting or visibility.

-Try to apply these best practices when using a QR code to ensure its effectiveness:
+Try to apply these best practices when creating a QR code to ensure its effectiveness:

 Preserve the quiet zone